 It has anti-UV glass to better preserve your wine.

 It comes with a safety lock so it keeps children from playing with it.

 Its shelves are not removable but you can slide them out to comfortably place and remove your wine bottles.

 The Phiestina Dual Zone Wine Cooler Refrigerator is designed for those who have both red and white wines in their collection.
-Its compressor cooling is energy efficient and with an advanced control program, the compressor will not keep running while maintaining the set temperature, which means less vibration and noise, and less energy consumption.
+Its compressor cooling is energy efficient.
+With an advanced control program, the compressor will not keep running while maintaining the set temperature.
+This means less vibration, noise, and energy consumption.

 It comes with seven removable beechwood racks.

 It is equipped with energy-saving blue LED lighting to help you find a drink at night.